zrs233/ursula/doc/new_openstack.md

 ## Hardware Provisioning

+* Select machines to serve as controller (1), network (1), and compute (N) nodes.
 * Image all nodes with Ubuntu 12.04 (Precise)
+* For each compute node:
-* Ensure KVM virtualization is enabled in the BIOS. (this can be checked from the running host): apt-get install qemu-kvm libvirt-bin kvm-ok
+    * Ensure KVM virtualization is enabled in the BIOS. (this can be checked from the running host): `apt-get install cpu-checker; kvm-ok`
+    * If not enabled, enter BIOS settings and enable "Intel Virtualization Techonology"

 ## Networking / Routing

-    TODO
+* Provision a public ipv4 subnet, and route it to the network node

+    ip route $PUBLIC_SUBNET $NETWORK_NODE_IP name $NAME

 ## Ansible Installation